DanBuchan/gravity_wars_py/vague_application_plan.md

 Ones with event horizons should add gravity based on the velocity of the missile that hits them
 2. Turns or simultaneous fire
 3. net play?

+## TODOS:

+1. Refactor Player classes to inherit from master player class